Updated: May 3, 2021

 * This question does not apply if you have been in contact with a COVID-positive patient in your capacity as a healthcare worker wearing appropriate PPE.

 Employees, including student employees, must fill out the Daily Self-Assessment Form in the Personal tab on Minerva before coming to campus, to ensure they meet the conditions above to prevent the spread of the virus.

-Stay home and seek medical advice, if you can’t tell whether or not you have COVID-19 symptoms, or just a cold or flu.
+Stay home and seek medical advice if you can’t tell whether you have COVID-19 symptoms or just a cold or flu.
 It is better to lose a few days of class, work or experiments than to cause others to fall sick.

 Wondering what to do if you have COVID-19 symptoms or a positive diagnosis?
 Use this handy tool.

 - Wash your hands frequently with soap and water for at least 20 seconds including palms, backs of each hand, between fingers, thumbs and under nails.
 Rinse and dry hands well.

 - If soap and water are not available, use an alcohol-based hand sanitizer.
 Hand sanitizer stations are at the entrance of all campus buildings.
 We suggest that you also carry hand sanitizer with you.

 - Cough or sneeze into a tissue or the bend of your arm, not your hand.